arquinn/SteamDrill/README.md

 # Time-Transcendent Debugging the OmniTable Way

-###### i.e., our prototype implementation of the OmniTable Query Model and the Steamdrill time-trascendent debugger
+###### i.e., our prototype implementation of the OmniTable Query Model and the Steamdrill time-transcendent debugger

 #### Overview

-This repository contains the prototype implementation of the OmniTable Query model and the SteamDrill trascendent debugger.
-The OmniTable query model enables time-trascendent debugging---developers can express debugging code that is decoupled from the time sequence of the original execution to better summarize, compare, and understand buggy behavior in an execution.
+This repository contains the prototype implementation of the OmniTable Query model and the SteamDrill time-transcendent debugger.
+The OmniTable query model enables time-transcendent debugging---developers can express debugging code that is decoupled from the time sequence of the original execution to better summarize, compare, and understand buggy behavior in an execution.
 We find that such power is especially